 Recreational sailing started young in the infant colonies and was popular by the 1830s.
 Workboats were enlisted to prove who was best on the water and became race boats once or twice a year.
 Regattas were large events for rowing craft but grew to include the odd sailing event.
 Some of the earliest sailing races can be traced back to Tasmania and Sydney.
 Other colonies followed suit as they become more established owing to Australia’s many good bays and harbours for sailing.

 Naturally, the creation of sailing clubs was not far behind.
-Again, it was Tasmania heralding the trend early, with Derwent River being home to one of the first clubs, followed quickly with another one up north, on the Tamar River.
+Again, it was Tasmania heralding the trend early, with Derwent River being home to one of the first clubs, followed quickly by one further north on the Tamar River.
 New South Wales, Victoria and South Australia soon caught on.

-The establishment of a major club in Sydney can be tracked in the press over a number of years, but once it happened, it hastened more sailing, more regattas, more clubs being established – but now sailing isn’t just popular the emerging capital cities, it’s widespread: There was racing at Goolwa and Millang in SA on the lakes.
+The establishment of a major club in Sydney can be tracked in the press over a number of years, but once it happened, it hastened more sailing, more regattas, and more clubs being established.
+By then sailing isn’t just popular in the emerging capital cities, it was widespread: there was racing at Goolwa and Millangm lakes in South Australia.
 Even the pearling fleet in the far North Queensland got in on the act.

 Sport of the working class

-In the later 1800s, the intercolonial yachting events were a showcase for the best representative that the participating colonies could send.
+In the later 1800’s, intercolonial yachting events were a showcase for the best representative that the participating colonies could send.
 Even then they knew winning races required having the most cutting-edge yacht available.

-In 1888, the Intercolonial Regatta at Port Phillip featured three large yachts designed and wholly built in Australia to the latest International Rule: Victoria’s Iduna, NSW’s Era and Volunteer.
+In 1888, the Intercolonial Regatta at Port Philip featured three large yachts exclusively designed and built in Australia to the latest International Rule: Victoria’s Iduna, New South Wales’ Era and Volunteer.
 All three were designed by Sydney naval architect Walter Reeks.
 Alongside the local craft of the racing circuit at the time was a New Zealand entrant, Robert Logan’s Akarana, the first deliberate challenge by a New Zealand craft to Australia’s sailing supremacy.

 Women got on the water too, they had been quick to take on rowing and soon added sailing to their qualifications.
 Irene Pritchard made her name on Sydney Harbour with her 8 footer Zephyr.

 Cruising is sometimes in the shadow of racing.
-It makes a slower start perhaps, but private voyages under sail feature, such as Ben Boyd with his big, armed schooner Wanderer and Victoria’s Governor Lord Brassey set high standards with his yacht Sunbeam.
+It makes a slower start perhaps, but private voyages under sail feature set high standards.
+Prime examples were Ben Boyd with his big armed schooner Wanderer and Victoria Governor Lord Brassey’s yacht Sunbeam.
 Iduna, although successful in racing was built primarily to cruise the regions outside of Port Phillip, while another Reeks design, Miranda went to Hobart and back, a major adventure for the time.
 Era, Reek’s biggest cutter was set up to cruise as well, and it was armed too.

 After a century of sailing, Australia was ready to go further…